JB1905/react-figma-ui/README.md

 Param | Description
 -|-
 `section` |
 `expanded` |

 ---

 ### Icon

-To use the icon component, use the following markup.
-Apply the appropriate modifier class to select the item you wish to use, you can also add additional modifiers to change the color, or even spin the icon.
+To use the icon, use the following component.
+Apply the appropriate icon name to select the item you wish to use, you can also add option to change the color, or even spin the icon.
 You can also specify no icon name to use a text character as an icon (for example, like found in the width + height icon inputs in Figma)

 ```jsx
 import { Icon } from 'react-figma-ui';